BioinfoNet/TeachingJupyterNotebooks/README.md

-# Introducction to Jupyter Notebooks for Reproducible Research
+# Jupyter Notebooks for Reproducible Research